diyor28/djangots-rql/README.md

 ## License

-The javascript-rql is licensed under the [*Apache License 2.0*](http://www.apache.org/licenses/LICENSE-2.0).
+The django-rql is licensed under the [*Apache License 2.0*](http://www.apache.org/licenses/LICENSE-2.0).